 • To reduce stray dog populations humanely and sustainably.

-• To provide training seminars and practical workshops to educate both national and local governments on how to humanely and sustainably manage stray dog populations.
+• To provide training seminars and practical workshops to educate local governments on how to humanely and sustainably manage stray dog populations.

-• To raise animal welfare standards in municipal shelters.
+• To raise animal welfare standards in animal shelters.

 • To promote the adoption of stray dogs.